Francis Guess: Death

 Guess died at his home in the Bordeaux neighborhood of Nashville, Tennessee, on July 23, 2015, at the age of 69.
 He was survived by his mother, Kathryn Driver; his daughter, Maria Guess; and three brothers and three sisters.
-Francis Guess has an adult child, an illegitimate daughter named Maria.
-Francis Guess never married the mother of his daughter and did not contribute financial support for his daughter.
-Francis Guess may have other illegitimate children.
-Francis Guess never married.
 His funeral was held at the Music City Center.
 Guess also served on the board of directors of the Nashville Convention Center Authority, which oversees the Music City Center.

 In 2015, the Francis S. Guess Bridge to Equality Fund was created in his name, and in 2016, the Community Foundation of Middle Tennessee began awarding the Francis Guess Bridge to Equality Award, to recognize those who "spur innovation leading to equality."